 We celebrate today's achievements, remember our legacy and continue to forge a path toward a future of shared prosperity.

-The AFL-CIO hosts an occasional series of lunchtime lectures and film screenings called [email protected].
+An occasional series of lunchtime lectures and film screenings.
 These events are free and open to the public.

 On April 28, the unions of the AFL-CIO observe Workers Memorial Day to remember those who have suffered and died on the job and to renew the fight for safe jobs.
 This year we will come together to defend hard-won victories by working people from attacks by right-wing Republicans and business groups.
 We will commit to fighting until all workers have safe jobs and the freedom to form unions to seek a better future.